-Overall, gross profit was flat despite this excellent revenue growth due to Technology Sourcing customer and product mix, cost inflation and lower utilisation within our Services business following the end of the Covid-19 pandemic, and ongoing supply chain disruption as described earlier in this report.
+Overall, gross profit was flat despite this excellent revenue growth due to Technology Sourcing customer and product mix, cost inflation and lower utilisation within our Services business following the end of the Covid-19 pandemic, and ongoing supply chain disruption as described earlier in this announcement.

 The Technology Sourcing growth was driven by increasing workplace business in Germany and incredible demand from a small number of Californian hyperscale customers in North America.
 However, a lack of product supply, specifically in high-end server rack componentry and networking hardware, has restricted higher margin revenue growth and led to a decline in margins overall.
 As supply of these higher-margin items has become more challenged, the business has been able to increase our sales of other product lines.
 These include software and resold services, which are naturally not impacted by supply shortages, and workplace, which is much less affected.
 Germany has seen very strong growth in workplace, which has stretched our onsite handling and configuration capacities.
 Germany already had a high percentage of workplace product delivered via our Integration Centers, rather than direct delivery from the vendors, and the increased volumes have almost fully utilised our existing facilities.
-This has led to increased handling costs for these inventories, as they are moved around increasingly scarce space in our
+This has led to increased handling costs for these inventories, as they are moved around increasingly scarce space in our Integration Centers.
+We have implemented a mitigation strategy towards the end of H1 2022, with additional Integration Center capacity being added near to our existing facility.
+These increased handling costs, alongside the lower-margin nature of the workplace revenues, have reduced German margins.